 What Is Limescale and How Does It Form?

-Limescale is a calcium compound having the appearance of a white, chalky, and hard substance.
+Limescale is a calcium compound that has the appearance of a white, chalky, and hard substance.
 Most people are familiar with it but are not aware of how it is formed.

 Limescale forms from the residue of alkaline and hard water or rainwater that percolates through sedimentary rocks.
 When the water has evaporated, a white, lumpy, scaly deposit of calcium carbonate or limescale is left.